-Sustainable has emerged as a crucial aspect of the global movement towards environmental conservation and ethical tourism.
+Sustainable travel has emerged as a crucial aspect of the global movement towards environmental conservation and ethical tourism.
 As awareness grows about the impacts of tourism on the natural world and local communities, both travelers and industry players are seeking ways to minimize their ecological footprint.

 Sustainable Tourism Basics